Imane219/LeetCode-Killer/mds/Python_tips.md

    a, b = [1,2]   # a = 1, b = 2
    a, b = b, a    # a = 2, b = 1; b,a is tuple (b,a) actually, () can be omitted
    a, *b, c = [1,2,3,4,5]   # a = 1, b = [2,3,4], c = 5

+   cur.next, pre, cur = pre, cur, cur.next # will first calculate the right part, and assign sequencely to the left.
    ```

 9. **Chained assignment:**